Agnes-Ngue/Hello-world/README.md

 * Describe potential uncertainties relating to the impacts of using your model:

-   * Math or software problems: Please polish:  As potential uncertainties we have inaccurate information and model failure.
+   * Math or software problems:   As potential uncertainties we have inaccurate information and model failure.

    * Real-world risks: who, what, when or how?
-Please polish: One sentence description, Data privacy and security
+Using this model inaccurately may cause commercial or social chaos.

 *  Describe any unexpected or results: Please polish: One sentence description, no missing values and PAY_0 being too important